soggycookie/soggycookie.github.io/_posts/2014-3-3-Hello-World.md

 	call	_ZN7Derived3FooEv	 #
 ```

-  The first two mov instructions load the object pointer (==this==) from the stack frame and place it into ==rcx== register, which is the first argument register according to the Windows x64 calling convention.
+  The first two mov instructions load the object pointer (*this*) from the stack frame and place it into *rcx* register, which is the first argument register according to the Windows x64 calling convention.

-  The call instructions directly invoke functions whose targets are known at compile time and resolved at link time, resulting in direct (non-virtual) calls to **Base::Foo()** and **Derived::Foo()**.
+  The call instructions directly invoke functions whose targets are known at compile time and resolved at link time, resulting in direct (non-virtual) calls to *Base::Foo()* and *Derived::Foo()*.
 No vtable lookup or indirect jump is involved (See later).

   One more cool thing is how we fetch local variables from the stack.
-Local variables are accessed via negative offsets from the frame pointer (==rbp==), such as -8 and -16, which reflects the fact that the x64 stack grows toward lower memory addresses (from higher to lower addresses).
+Local variables are accessed via negative offsets from the frame pointer (*rbp*), such as -8 and -16, which reflects the fact that the x64 stack grows toward lower memory addresses (from higher to lower addresses).

 ## **Case 2:** Simple inheritance